OpenText Application Automation Tools

 • The double quote and space character sequence ( ") is used to separate the path and parameter list specification.
 As a result, if you specify the test set path with double quotes, the line won't parse correctly.
 Tip: never specify paths with double quotes when using inline parameters.
 Note: If the path contains whitespaces, the path will be parsed correctly without the quotes.

 • The parameter list's delimiter is a comma.
 Therefore, neither the path, nor the parameter names or values should contain commas.
-Tip: if you have a complex parameter value (e.g. "param1"="value1,value2"), specify separate parameters for this within the respective UFT One test.
+Tip: if you have a complex parameter value (e.g. "param1"="value1,value2"), specify separate parameters for this within the respective Functional Testing test.

 • The parameter-value key-value pair is separated by a colon.
 Therefore, neither the parameter name, nor the value should contain a colon.
 Note: Currently, due to this limitation, links cannot be used in the inline parameter definitions.